pforret/markdown-cv/index.md

 **2006-now: Brightfish nv**:
 - _Technical Director_
 - responsible for software development for planning and operations
+- 📽️ developed A.I. assisted applications for news analysis, media processing, admissions forecasting (2024-now)
-- 📽️ designed micro-service architecture to facilitate migration to new SaaS (2020-)
+- 📽️ designed micro-service architecture to facilitate migration to new SaaS (2020-2023)
 - 📽️ designed and developed data analysis/visualisation/forecast tools (2017-2019)
 - 📽️ designed and developed DCP content creation and distribution suite (2011-2017)